ryan-aday/Engineering_Toolbox/README.md

 To create this list, it's a bit janky.
 I don't have a MatWeb membership (nor do I expect actual users of my code to have one either), so instead I use pdfkit & the wkhtmltopdf binary to convert the headless webpage into a pdf.
 This pdf is then interpreted by pdfplumber to convert into a .csv and Pandas dataframe, with a bit of post-processing to fix formatting issues generally.

+I'm considering a version of this tool that doesn't require this extra step or play around with PATH variables, but I've yet to find a package that can do that (or develop my own).

 ### Running as its own script
 To run this script independently: